-- Maintain high heat setting, let steam vent 10 minutes, and then place weight on vent port or close petcock.
-The canner will pressurize during the next three to five minutes.
+- Maintain high heat setting, let steam vent 10 minutes and then place weight on vent port or close petcock.
+The canner will pressurize during the next 3 to 5 minutes.

 - Start timing the process when the pressure reading on the dial indicates that the recommended pressure has been reached or when the weighted gauge begins to jiggle or rock.

-- When the timing process is completed, remove the canner from heat and let the canner depressurize.
+- When the timing process is completed, remove the canner from heat and let it depressurize.
 Do not force-cool the canner.
 Forced cooling may result in food spoilage.

-- Cooling the canner with cold running water or opening the vent port before the canner is fully depressurized will cause liquid to escape from jars and may cause seal failures.
-Force-cooling may also warp the canner lid on older-model canners, causing steam leaks.
+Cooling the canner with cold running water or opening the vent port before the canner is fully depressurized will cause liquid to escape from jars and may cause seal failures.
+Force-cooling may also warp the canner lid, causing steam leaks.

 - After the canner is depressurized, remove the weight from the vent port or open the petcock.
 Wait 10 minutes and then unfasten the lid and carefully remove it, tilting it away from you so the steam does not burn your face.

 When removing hot jars from a canner, do not retighten their lids.
 Retightening of hot lids may cut through the gasket and cause seal failures.
+Also do not push down the center of the flat metal lid until the jar is completely cooled.
 Cool the jars at room temperature for 12 hours to 24 hours on towels or racks.
 The food level and liquid volume of raw-packed jars will be noticeably lower after cooling.
 Air is exhausted during processing, and food shrinks.
 If a jar loses excessive liquid during processing, do not open it to add more liquid.